brianglass/anastasis/files/friday_matins.md

 Of the Mother of God.
 A different Irmos.

-\[You appeared in the bush and the fire to the Lawgiver, and by it foreshadowed the VirginÂ’s child-bearing.
+\[You appeared in the bush and the fire to the Lawgiver, and by it foreshadowed the Virgin’s child-bearing.
 Blessed are you, Lord, the God of our fathers.\]

-Knowing you to a helper in trials and safety in dangers, Sovereign Lady, with faith we cry, Â‘Blessed, O All-pure, is the fruit of your wombÂ’.
+Knowing you to a helper in trials and safety in dangers, Sovereign Lady, with faith we cry, ‘Blessed, O All-pure, is the fruit of your womb’.

-As you gave birth to the Giver of life, O Mother of God, raise me up, who have been slain by grievous sins, as I cry out, Â‘Blessed are you, God of our fathersÂ’.
+As you gave birth to the Giver of life, O Mother of God, raise me up, who have been slain by grievous sins, as I cry out, ‘Blessed are you, God of our fathers’.

 Coming forth from you, God redeemed nature from the curse and cured all its pains.
 Blessed, All-pure, is the fruit of your womb.

 Hail, joy of believers, and release from grief.
-Hail, mercy-seat of all who cry in faith, Â‘Blessed are you, immaculate, all-praised Mother of GodÂ’.
+Hail, mercy-seat of all who cry in faith, ‘Blessed are you, immaculate, all-praised Mother of God’.

 ****